 Identifying Programs That are Right for You

 Studying abroad, regardless of the program, offers numerous benefits.
 When considering programs, strive to identify those that will expose you to subjects, places, cultures, and languages that you find appealing, while also helping you complete your degree.
 You will likely find that many programs all over the world fit your goals and interests.
 Here are some possibilities.
+Search for programs with open applications on the study abroad website.

 Australia, Melbourne: Monash University Exchange